When should I apply?

 Pella Christian has a dress code, but does not require student uniforms.
 A reasonable dress code should not frustrate the students who must abide by it or the faculty and administrators who must enforce it.
 Our appearance, like all of life, must honor God.

 Do families provide student technology?

-PCGS has a 1:1 technology program for students in 4th grade and older.
-The desire of PCGS is to continue to provide tools and resources for our students who are 21st century learners.
+PCGS has a 1:1 technology program for students in 4th grade and above.
+Students in 4th and 5th grade use 1:1 technology in school only, while grades 6th and above use their devices both in and outside of school.
+The desire of PCGS is to continue to provide tools and resources for our students who are 21st century learners in a safe and God-glorifying manner.
 Increasing access to technology is essential for the future of our students and the use of devices is a way to help them apply technology in college, in the workplace, and beyond.
-Read more about our program at the following links:

 Does Pella Christian offer partnerships with homeschool families?